mrehkopf/vcs/docs/user-manual/README.md

 To build the manual:

 1. Clone the [dokki repository](https://github.com/leikareipa/dokki/) and locate the `build-final.js` file in it.
-2. Build the manual by executing `$ node build-final.js index.intermediate.html index.html`.
-The working directory must be the manual's base directory (where this README is located) or the build process will fail to load the manual's image files.
+2. Build the manual by executing `$ node build-final.js index.intermediate.html ../index.html` from the [src/](./src/) directory.
 3. The build process should now have produced an `index.html` file, which along with the manual's [img/](./img/) and [js/](./js/) directories constitutes the built manual.

 ### Hosting the dependencies